nix-community/NixOS-WSL/tests/README.md

 ### Linux

 Running the tests requires Docker and PowerShell to be installed on your system.
-Make sure that it is possible to access the internet from inside docker containers
+Make sure that the user you are running the tests as has permissions to run docker containers and that it is possible to access the internet from inside docker containers.

 ### Running the Tests